fegonzalez7/rob_unal_clase2/README.md

  - Sebastian Realpe
  - Hans Milos Toquica

-This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have paypal (just kidding).
+This repo has taken a lot of effort, so consider to leave a star, [follow me](https://felipeg17.github.io/index.html), and if you feel generous I have [Paypal](https://paypal.me/fegonzalez17?country.x=CO&locale.x=en_US) (just kidding).